I just did my first shop with Cornershop. All my friends rave about it, but I’ve only just got round to using it.

 As mentioned, I got calls to check my orders while the staff were doing the shop.
 This means you really need to speak some Spanish.
 My Spanish isn’t great and we muddled through, but anyone who is really, really bad at the lingo might struggle.

-But hey, I’m nearly nine months pregnant, full of cold and if anyone can save me a trip to the supermarket then they’ve got themselves a loyal customer.
+I’m nearly nine months pregnant, full of cold and if anyone can save me a trip to the supermarket then they’ve got themselves a loyal customer.